Fatih Terim: Club career

 In 1969, Terim began his professional football career with Adana Demirspor.
 Because of his financial difficulties, he was the only player in the team who was being paid secretly by the club at the time.
 He became the team captain three years later.
+He attracted attention with the game he displayed in Adana Demirspor, who became the champions of the 2nd League in the 1972–73 season.
 Terim played for Adana Demirspor until 1974, when he joined Galatasaray as a sweeper on 8 July 1974.
-As the team captain, he had to fill in for injured defenders and eventually he ended up playing regularly as a sweeper/defender.
-Terim played 11 years for the Istanbul club.
+Terim played eleven years for the Istanbul club.
 During that time, the club never won the Turkish league championship trophy.

 He played for the Turkey national team 51 times between 1974 and 1985 and was the national team captain for 35 international matches, setting the national record in both categories at that time.
-He ended his playing career at Galatasaray in 1985.
+In 1985, he had a fight with referee Hamza Alan for showing a red card to his teammate in a match and Terim was also shown a red card.
+It is alleged that Terim refused to leave the field, provoked the tribunes and was removed from the field by police forces.
+He decided to quit football after receiving a five-match penalty.

+Terim's jubilee was held at Ali Sami Yen Stadium.
+He showed up to his jubilee match, which was between Trabzonspor and Galatasaray, by landing on the pitch by helicopter while the game was being played.

+During his time as a footballer, he drew attention with his undisciplined behaviour and was frequently fined.
 Abdullah Gegiç, a famous football coach with Partizan in the former Yugoslavia and Eskişehirspor in Turkey, knew Terim from his days as a central defender and described him as an intelligent defender with "Beckenbauer-like" qualities.
 Gegiç attributed Terim's successes as a coach to the unique understanding of the game that he developed while playing as a central defender.

 Managerial career

 Early years

-After retiring from professional football his first training appointment came from Jupp Derwall while they were both at Galatasaray.
+After retiring from professional football, his first training appointment came from Jupp Derwall while they were both at Galatasaray.
 Terim's coaching career began when he was appointed the coach of Ankaragücü.
 He coached the club for 18 months before moving on to coach Göztepe in İzmir for a year.
 He had no significant success with either team.
 He was appointed as assistant to Turkey's national coach, Sepp Piontek, in 1990.
 He also coached the Turkey under-21 team.
 After serving as assistant coach for three years, he was appointed coach in 1993.
 Under his management, Turkey qualified for the final tournament of European Football Championship in 1996, for the first time in its history.
 Although they did not perform well in the tournament, losing all their matches and not scoring any goals, qualification was still considered a great achievement for Turkish football.